Boeing appears confident about launching folding wing 777X

 However, Tinseth declined to confirm that the 777X design included folding wings.

-The 777x is a mini-jumbo jet modeled after Boeing's 777, the industry's most popular wide-body aircraft that can seat more than 300 passengers.
+The 777x is a mini-jumbo jet modelled after Boeing's 777, the industry's most popular wide-body aircraft that can seat more than 300 passengers.

 Twin-engine, long-haul aircraft seating around 350 to 400 passengers is seen as the industry's next big battle with both Boeing and rival Airbus competing for a potential market of several thousand aircraft.